sindresorhus/eslint-plugin-unicorn/docs/rules/relative-url-style.md

 🔧 *This rule is [auto-fixable](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems).*

-When using a relative url in [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), the url should either never or always use `./` prefix consistently.
+When using a relative URL in [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), the URL should either never or always use the `./` prefix consistently.

 ## Fail